On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: An Alternative Approach Using Pseudo-Marginal MCMC

 \subsection{The Sign Problem}

-If the known function $f({\bf y};{\boldsymbol\theta})$ forming the estimate of the target is bounded then the whole procedure can proceed without difficulty, assuming the bound provides efficiency of sampling.
-However in the more general situation where the function is not bounded there is a complication here in that the unbiased estimate $\pi({\boldsymbol\theta},{\bf u}| {\bf y})$ is not guaranteed to be positive (although its expectation is non-negative).
-This issue prevents us from plugging-in directly the estimator $\pi({\boldsymbol\theta},{\bf u}|{\bf y})$ in the Pseudo-marginal framework for the case of unbounded functions.
-The problem of such unbiased estimators returning negative valued estimates turns out to be a well-studied issue in the Quantum Monte Carlo literature, see e.g. \citep{lin2000noisy}.
-The problem is known as the Sign Problem\footnote{Workshops devoted to the Sign Problem, e.g. International Workshop on the Sign Problem in QCD and Beyond, are held regularly \url{http://www.physik.uni-regensburg.de/sign2012/}} which in its most general form is NP-hard (non-deterministic polynomial time hard) \citep{PhysRevLett.94.170201} and at present no general and practical solution is available.
-Indeed, recent work by \citet{jacob2013non} showed that given unbiased estimators of $\lambda \in \mathbb{R}$, no algorithm exists to yield an unbiased estimate of $f(\lambda)\in \mathbb{R}^{+}$, where $f$ is a non-constant real-valued function.
+If the known function $f({\mathbf y};{\bolds\theta})$ forming the estimate of the target is bounded, then the whole procedure can proceed without difficulty, assuming the bound provides efficiency of sampling.
+However, in the more general situation where the function is not bounded, there is a complication here in that the unbiased estimate $\pi({\bolds\theta},{\mathbf u}| {\mathbf y})$ is not guaranteed to be positive (although its expectation is nonnegative).
+This issue prevents us from plugging in directly the estimator $\pi({\bolds\theta},{\mathbf u}|{\mathbf y})$ in the pseudo-marginal framework for the case of unbounded functions.
+The problem of such unbiased estimators returning negative valued estimates turns out to be a well-studied issue in the Quantum Monte Carlo literature; see, for example, \citet {lin2000noisy}.
+The problem is known as the Sign Problem,\footnote {Workshops devoted to the Sign Problem, for example, the International Workshop on the Sign Problem in QCD and Beyond, are held regularly, \surl{http://www.physik.\\uni-regensburg.de/sign2012/}.} which in its most general form is NP-hard (nondeterministic polynomial time hard) \citep{PhysRevLett94170201} and at present no general and practical solution is available.
+Indeed, recent work by \citet{jacob2013non} showed that given unbiased estimators of $\lambda\in\mathbb{R}$, no algorithm exists to yield an unbiased estimate of $f(\lambda)\in \mathbb{R}^{+}$, where $f$ is a nonconstant real-valued function.
 Therefore, we will need to apply a different approach to this problem.

-We follow \citep{lin2000noisy} and show that with a weighting of expectations it is still possible to compute any integral of the form $\int h({\boldsymbol \theta})\pi({\boldsymbol\theta}\vert {\bf y})d{\boldsymbol\theta}$ by Markov Chain Monte Carlo.
+We follow \citet{lin2000noisy} and show that with a weighting of expectations it is still possible to compute any integral of the form $\int h({\bolds\theta})\pi({\bolds\theta}|{\mathbf y})\,d{\bolds\theta}$ by Markov chain Monte Carlo.